-Don’t worry we have your tips and tricks here.
+Don’t worry, we have some useful tips and tricks right here.

 Caring For Baby’s Hair